LinnaeK/ExploreTheWorld/readme.md

 * see a photo and interesting fact regarding the animal once I have put letters in the correct order
 * see how many animals I have solved out of the entire region
 * accrue points by how fast I put letters in the correct order
-* loose points by submitting an incorrect word
 * select a button to reorder the letters
 * ask for a hint and have one letter put in the correct place
-* be congratulated when I have completed a region and see the number of points I acrued and how fast I completed it
+* be congratulated when I have completed a region and see the number of points I acrued

 ### Home Page - wireframe
 #### User can select region in which to play